ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 initial_population = population_vectors.copy()
 ```

-After preparing the population weights as a set of vectors, next is to prepare 2 functions which are:
+After preparing the population weights as a set of vectors, the next step is to prepare 2 functions which are:

 1. Fitness function.
 2. Callback function after each generation.